 The United States has provided countless nationalities a refuge to pursue a better life by regularly granting asylum or permitting various immigrants the opportunity to become American citizens.
-This country is a nation of former immigrants who ancestors once came to our great country to provide more opportunities for their children or to escape persecution and danger.
+This country is a nation of former immigrants whose ancestors once came here to provide more opportunities for their children or to escape persecution and danger.
 However, our current immigration system is in serious need of repair.
 The average citizenship application processing time for high skilled immigrants such as engineers or scientists can exceed 10 years, yet a growing number of undocumented workers either illegally cross our southern border or overstay temporary work visas every day.

 During the first half of the 113th Congress, the Senate passed a package of immigration reforms which attempts to address this issue in one fell sweep, S. 744.
 The House has said it will not consider S. 744, because any attempts to change immigration policy in this country should be considered in small, gradual reforms, designed to avoid mistakes and maximize success.

 Due to the ongoing nature of this debate in the House of Representatives, I cannot predict what type of legislative proposals will be offered on the House Floor, if any at all.
 Should the House consider addressing this issue in the 113th Congress, I support the piecemeal approach advocated by House Judiciary Committee Chairman Bob Goodlatte (R-VA) and others.
 This process will allow for a full debate, as the House Committees work step-by-step to fix our broken immigration system.
 As your Congressman, rest assured I will keep your thoughts in mind as this debate continues.

 In addition, the House GOP has outlined standards for immigration reform based on a number of modifications that ensure our nation’s broken immigration policy is addressed in a manner that enforces current laws and does not jeopardize our economy and national security.

 These standards of Immigration Reform as outlined by Speaker Boehner are as follows: